Stereo(天然): Photofinishing Pioneer

 Yue Ke-wan unveiling the foundation stone of Manning House in Central in 1965 (WKYP, 1965-1-8)

-In January 1965,Yue Kee-wan as chairman of Kin Kiu unveiled the foundation plaque of the Eric Cumine designed Manning House (the original plaque which contained all the names of Kin Kiu’s directors including CC Yue has since been removed).
+In January 1965,Yue Kee-wan as chairman of Kin Kiu unveiled the foundation plaque of Manning House (the original plaque which contained all the names of Kin Kiu’s directors including CC Yue has since been removed).
 Sadly, less than three months later on April 1, the overworked C.C.
 Yue died at the age of 40 and his widow Wong Yuk-yu (王玉如Mrs.
 CC Yue), the daughter of banker and insurance executive Wong Yun-yu (王藴玉), succeeded him as chairman of Stereo while his lieutenant Robin So (蘇立斌) as managing director ran the day to day operations.
 Stereo maintained its head office at Manning House until at least the 1980s.
 Kin Kiu had since became a wholly owned subsidiary of New World Development.

 Robin So speaking to the Rotary Club of HK West on photography in 1970 (WKYP, 1970-5-4)

 Article about Agfa color processing machine at Stereo (Kung Sheung Evening News, 1970-7-14)

-Under the leadership of Mrs. Yue and So, business continued to grow.
+Under the leadership of Mrs. Yue and So, business at Stereo continued to grow.
 By 1969 when Stereo celebrated its 15th anniversary, the firm had 12 outlets in HK and Kowloon.
 To celebrate, the firm hosted a special photo exhibition at the 8th floor of the City Hall featuring photographs by leading HK photographers from 1954 to 1969.
 The next year, Stereo acquired new Agfa color photo processing equipment from Holland which could process 280 rolls of 33mm color films per hour, 24 hours per day at its Queen’s Road East finishing lab.
 This enabled the firm to deliver same day service (a first in HK) and as a chain, it also offered customers the option of dropping photo off at one branch and picking it up at another.